hashicorp/terraform-website/content/source/docs/enterprise/migrate/workspaces.html.md

 Migrating multiple workspaces is similar to [migrating a single workspace](./index.html), but it requires some extra steps.

 -> **API:** See the [State Versions API](../api/state-versions.html).
-This API can be a faster way to import existing state into TFE workspaces, but many of the warnings in the manual process below still apply; in particular, be sure to only import state into TFE workspaces that have never performed a run.
+Be sure to stop Terraform runs before migrating state to TFE, and only import state into TFE workspaces that have never performed a run.

 ## Step 1: Gather Credentials, Data, and Code